 What is Green Fins?

-Green Fins was initiated in 2004 by the United Nations Environment (UNEP) under the Regional Seas programme as part of the effort to increase public awareness and management practices that will benefit the conservation of coral reefs and reduce unsustainable tourism practices.
-It is overseen by the Coral Reef Unit of UN Environment based in Bangkok in collaboration with UK charity The Reef-World Foundation.
+Green Fins was initiated in 2004 by the United Nations Environment Programme (UNEP) under the Regional Seas programme as part of the effort to increase public awareness and management practices that will benefit the conservation of coral reefs and reduce unsustainable tourism practices.
+It is now spearheaded by UK charity, The Reef-World Foundation, in partnership with UNEP.

-Green Fins is a comprehensive approach that encourages dive centres and snorkel operators, local communities and governments to work together to reduce their environmental impacts.
+Green Fins is a comprehensive approach that encourages marine tourism operators, local communities and governments to work together to reduce their negative environmental impacts.
 This is primarily done through the private sector adopting a Code of Conduct that will help mitigate their impacts when carrying out marine tourism activities.

-The Code of Conduct consists of 15 points, which target environmental threats posed by the tourism industry, both under water and on land.
-Green Fins members receive training and the tools to promote environmental education and awareness, tapping into both tourists and the diving community, which is shifting more and more towards eco-friendly initiatives as a result of increased demand from the consumer.
+The Green Fins Code of Conduct consists of 15 points, which target environmental threats the tourism industry poses, both underwater and on land.
+Green Fins Members receive tools to promote environmental education and awareness, tapping into both tourists and the diving community, which is shifting more and more towards eco-friendly initiatives due to increased consumer demand.

-Green Fins dives even deeper as it creates a network through which dive centres, local and national governments and communities who work together to tackle local environmental threats to protect livelihoods and food security.
+Green Fins dives even deeper as it creates a network through dive centres, local and national governments and communities that work together to tackle local environmental threats to protect livelihoods and food security.

-There is an ever expanding network of dive operators worldwide who are involved in the initiative.
 Green Fins is managed in each country by a National Management Team made up of government departments and often supported by national NGO's.
-These teams are trained and supported by the International Coordinators of the project, The Reef-World Foundation whose role is to focus on expanding the project to additional member countries in the region and to strengthen the existing network through capacity development.
+These teams are trained and supported by the International Coordinators of the project, The Reef-World Foundation, whose role is to expand the project to additional member countries in the region and strengthen the existing network through capacity development.

 History

 Green Fins has evolved with the tourism industry over the years and has been on the frontline when it comes to combating threats from the SCUBA diving and snorkelling industry since 2004.
-This initiative of the United Nations Environment (UNEP) and was first implemented in Thailand in 2004 alongside The Reef-World Foundation through supporting the development and monitoring aspects of Green Fins.
-The dynamic approach of Green Fins has developed into the world’s only assessed environmental standards for SCUBA and snorkelling businesses in the world to date.
-To do this, a holistic approach is needed to tie in the many stakeholders of the project who depend on coral reefs for their livelihoods and food security.
+Green Fins provides the only internationally recognised environmental standards for the diving and snorkelling industry.
+To do this, a holistic approach is needed to tie in the project's many stakeholders who depend on coral reefs for their livelihoods and food security.

-Green Fins was developed as a way to address the gap in knowledge and awareness about the growing threats to the marine environment.
-Tourism is the world’s fastest growing industry with millions of tourists travelling far and wide often to beautiful locations with areas of high biodiversity.
-This makes the perfect platform for passing on skills and knowledge about how to protect this fragile and important environment whilst helping ensure the sustainability of the tourism sector.
+Green Fins was developed to address the gap in knowledge and awareness about the growing threats to the marine environment.
+Tourism is the world’s fastest-growing industry, with millions of tourists travelling far and wide, often to beautiful locations with areas of high biodiversity.
+This makes the perfect platform for passing on skills and knowledge about protecting this fragile and important environment whilst helping ensure the sustainability of the tourism sector.

 Growth in Asia

-After Thailand in 2004, Reef-World implemented Green Fins in Malaysia and Indonesia in 2008 through UNEP funding that led to the development of the Road Map that helped pave the way for future countries.
-At the request of the UNEP, Reef-World then brought the project to the Philippines in 2010 and firmly routed the project at the government level.
-In 2013 under Mangroves for the Future, an initiative of the IUCN, a Reef-World / UNEP partnership brought the project to the Maldives and Vietnam to work with the governments to help address the threats from the ever growing tourist numbers which if left unchecked can lead to increased stresses on the coral reefs.
-Once corals become stressed this makes them less resilient to cope with additional pressures such as those from climate change.
+After Thailand in 2004, Reef-World implemented Green Fins in Malaysia and Indonesia in 2008 through UNEP funding, which led to the development of the Road Map that helped pave the way for future countries.
+Reef-World then brought the project to the Philippines in 2010 and firmly rooted the project at the government level.
+In 2013, under Mangroves for the Future, an initiative of the IUCN, a Reef-World / UNEP partnership brought the project to the Maldives and Vietnam to work with the governments to help address the threats from the ever-growing tourist numbers, which, if left unchecked can lead to increased stresses on the coral reefs.
+Once corals become stressed, they become less resilient to coping with additional pressures such as those from climate change.
+The most recent Asian country to join the network was Japan in 2022.

-Green Fins is now currently looking at spreading its ‘fins’ to other regions of the globe to have more successes and ensure a sustainable tourism industry whilst increasing awareness amongst locals and tourists of the wider threats to our seas and oceans.
+Green Fins is now looking at spreading its ‘fins’ to other regions of the globe to have more success and ensure a sustainable tourism industry whilst increasing awareness amongst locals and tourists of the wider threats to our seas and oceans.

 8572937033_58b45353c4_b.jpg#asset:6142:url